MahmudulHasanSheshir/Gitlab_Runner_Autoscaling_AWS/Runner_Autoscaling_AWS.md

 ## Prerequisites

-To implement GitLab Runner autoscaling using AWS EC2, you'll need:
+To implement GitLab Runner autoscaling using AWS EC2, you'll need :

 - A GitLab account for CI/CD management.
 - An AWS account to leverage EC2 resources.